Al Martino: Acting

 Apart from singing, Martino played the role of Johnny Fontane in the 1972 film The Godfather, as well as singing the film's theme, "Speak Softly Love".
 Martino had been told about the character by a friend who had read the eponymous novel and felt Martino represented the character of Johnny Fontane.
 Martino contacted producer Albert S. Ruddy, who initially gave him the part.
 Martino was stripped of the part, however, after Francis Ford Coppola came on board as director and awarded the role to singer Vic Damone.
 Martino, in turn, went to Russell Bufalino, his godfather and a crime boss, who then orchestrated the publication of various news articles that claimed Coppola had been unaware of Ruddy having given Martino the part.

 Damone eventually dropped the role because he did not want to provoke the Bufalino crime family (in addition, Damone felt he was being paid too little for the role).
 Ultimately, the part of Johnny Fontane was given to Martino.
 He played the same role in The Godfather Part III and The Godfather Trilogy: 1901–1980 (the television miniseries that combines The Godfather and The Godfather Part II into one film).

 Martino later returned to acting, playing aging crooner Sal Stevens in the short film Cutout, which appeared in film festivals around the world in 2006.

 Personal life

 Martino was married first to Jenny Furini; then to Gwendolyn Wenzel; and, finally, to Judi Stilwell, to whom he was married at the time of his death.
 He had three children, including television producer Alison Martino.

 Death

-Martino died from a heart attack on October 13, 2009, at his home in Springfield, Pennsylvania, six days after his 82nd birthday.
+Martino died from a heart attack on October 13, 2009, at his home in Springfield Township, Delaware County, Pennsylvania, six days after his 82nd birthday.
 He was buried at Holy Cross Cemetery in Culver City, California.